justus237/imc-2026-starlink-webrtc/README.md

 The data for running the notebooks is available at [mediaTUM](https://mediatum.ub.tum.de/1860734).
 The data is not compressed and should be downloaded into the `data` directory of this repository.
 The scripts operate on this directory layout.

 ## Reproducibility
 The plots were generated using python 3.10.13.
 The specific packages and their versions can be found in `requirements.txt`.
 We used nbconvert to transform our notebooks into standalone python scripts for convenience.
 An additional requirement are loaders from https://github.com/yannismate/webrtc-bench/tree/main/analysis/loaders.
-The loaders directory should be located at `./analysis/loaders`.
+The loaders directory should be located at `./analysis/loaders` of this project as well.